ETF Academy Diversification

 Diversification is the principle at the heart of intelligent investing.
 Famously called “the only free lunch in finance” by Nobel Prize-winning economist Harry Markowitz, the thought is that by diversifying you reduce investment risk while sacrificing little in the way of return.
 Investing professionals diversify by spreading their money across different stocks and include other asset classes like bonds, real estate and commodities.
 ETFs make building a diversified portfolio possible with a relatively small amount of money.

-Most large institutional investors build their portfolios on the principle of diversification.
-It’s natural to want to maximise return while reducing risk.
+Most large institutional investors build their portfolios on this principle.
+It’s natural to want to maximize return while reducing risk.
 This is the difference between wise investment and speculation.
 As mentioned in the first course of the academy, in finance there‘s a relationship between risk and expected return.
 A higher level of risk tends to equate to a greater return.
 However, diversification can tip the scales to a degree, possibly offsetting the higher risk taken in pursuit of higher returns.

 The answer is both.
 Some institutional investors employ dozens of highly educated (and, in our opinion, well paid) experts in order to assess the optimal portfolio mix.
 You might want to be more pragmatic and apply the following rules of thumb: